cortexlabs/cortex/docs/deployments/predictor.md

             payload: The JSON request payload (parsed in Python).

         Returns:
-            Prediction or a batch of predictions
+            Prediction or a batch of predictions.
         """
 ```